 \subsection{Problem Setting}

-We aim at solving PDEs in the view of approximating the operator between two infinite dimensional spaces.
-The PDE we consider takes the following form:
+We aim to solve PDEs by approximating the operator between two infinite-dimensional spaces.
+The PDE we consider takes the form

-where $\mathcal{L}$ is differential operator and $\alpha$ involves terms which determine the governing equation of PDE.
+where $\mathcal{L}$ is a differential operator, and $\alpha$ involves terms that determine the governing equation of the PDE.
 We assume that PDE \eqref{a1} is well-posed, which means that there exists an operator mapping from the space constructed by functions $\alpha,f,g$ to the space constructed by solution $u$.
-However, what we actually do is to fix two terms in functions $\alpha,f,g$, and the PDE can be considered as the operator mapping the remaining term to the solution.
-Then, we propose to solve PDE via constructing a parametric map to approximate this operator.
+We actually fix two terms in functions $\alpha,f,g$, and the PDE can be considered as the operator mapping the remaining term to the solution.
+We propose to solve the PDE by constructing a parametric map to approximate this operator.
 Without loss of generality, we fix functions $\alpha,g$.